cl8au/microbatcher/README.md

 - it should provide a way to configure the batching behaviour i.e. size and frequency
 - it should expose a shutdown method which returns after all previously accepted Jobs are processed

+## Design

+- Each [batcher](https://github.com/cl8au/microbatcher/blob/main/batcher.go) is a worker which self contains the queue with batch size and timer in order to achieve micro batching processing.
+- Giving library users flexibility to spawn multiple batchers if needed but also the control of job distribution.
+- Job result and Job binding with field `ID` and generic in both Job and Job result should be able to handle multiple formats.
+- Batch frequency and batch size are configurable and treated as inputs for batcher.
+- Expose an additional method called `GetCurrentResults` which allows user to get current results at any points of time.
+- `Shutdown` drains the job queue and I decide let user to call `GetCurrentResults` in order to get results rather than `Shutdown` returns the result in order to keep the syntax consistency with `Start` method.
+- Contract of batch processor giving user flexibility to define what need to be return.
+Users can decide certain logic as dropping few job if needed.

+## High level project structure

+- pkg
+  - contains all the business logic modules of zendesk search application
+- vendor
+  - contains all the saved dependencies resources which have been defined in go.mod
+- go.mod
+  - module definitions with all the dependencies
+- batcher.go
+  - core logic about batcher which does micro-batch processing
+- Makefile
+  - contains set of tasks which can build, test and lint this project
+- `.golangci.yml`
+  - contains all the lint configurations
+- `.tools-versions`
+  - `asdf` languages definition file

 ## Local setup

 ### Go version